“Jenifer helped me access muscles I never knew existed, to connect again with my body, hold positions without force, and thereby heal.”

 My goal is to share yoga in a welcoming and accessible way

-My name is Jenifer Cartland, 200-RYT.
-I have practiced yoga for over a dozen years and have studied with gifted teachers from a wide range of approaches to yoga, from what can often be thought of a the ‘strict’ Iyengar tradition all the way to the ‘any thing goes’ Freedom-Style Yoga taught by the astonishing Erich Schiffman.
-Angela Farmer is my current teacher and guide.
+My name is Jenifer Cartland, 500-RYT, Level I yoga therapist.
+I have practiced yoga for about fifteen years and have studied with gifted teachers from a wide range of approaches to yoga, from what can often be thought of a the ‘strict’ Iyengar tradition all the way to the ‘any thing goes’ Freedom-Style Yoga taught by the astonishing Erich Schiffman.
+Angela Farmer is one of my current teachers and guides.

-My teacher training is from YogaNorth, The International SomaYoga Institute in Duluth, MN.
+My yoga teacher and therapy training is from YogaNorth, The International SomaYoga Institute in Duluth, MN, under the guidance of Ann Maxwell and Molly McManus.
 Inspired by Thomas Hanna’s approach to somatics, SomaYoga enables practitioners to restore and build functionality and strength.
-The goal is to increase the awareness of alignment, strength and openness to safely allow all bodies to enjoy the many benefits of yoga and to increase function in all the activities that are of value.
+SomaYoga safely allows every student to increase function and re-educate their muscles in all the ways that are important them.

 My approach to yoga

 To quote one of my many excellent teachers, ‘If the yoga you practice is not right for you, it is not yoga.’

 I specialize in helping students find a path that suits them – whether it is a calming and settling practice for the mind or a healing practice for a long misunderstood injury.
 I work with students to find awareness in their bodies through breath, movement and meditation.

 Yoga teaching/therapy is my second career.
 In Spring of 2022, I retired from my first career as a researcher studying children’s health and well-being.
 Over the years, my work took me to rural, suburban and urban areas to help build high quality services for children and adolescents with mental health needs, complex medical conditions, and/or disabilities.